Crying is a natural response to a strong emotion — like watching a sad movie or going through a particularly painful breakup.

 - Anti-seizure drugs, such as topiramate (Topamax), can reduce the number of migraine headaches you get.
 These drugs might prevent tension headaches, too.

 Your emotions and your sinuses are more closely linked than you might think.
-More than 20 percent of the people with chronic sinus problems report feeling depressed.
+More than with chronic sinus problems report feeling depressed.
 This may be because both conditions stem from inflammation.

 Inflamed sinuses may also contribute to depression by interfering with sleep and reducing quality of life.